JoseQuintas/hwgui/contrib/qrencode/Readme.txt

 - GTK/LINUX and MacOS with gcc
 - Borland C, Watcom C and Pelles C under construction.
 - Borland C with DLL, see extra instructions
-  (may be run with other Windows C compiler)
+  (may be run with other Windows C compiler, optional)
+- Microsoft Visual C, tested with 2022 release.

 Build scripts for other compilers are delivered